Add this event to your calendar (Outlook, iCalendar)

 Cancellation/Partial Attendance: Please review the AOC cancellation policy.

-Please note that once you have signed up for this trip and paid your $750 deposit by the June 30th deadline, you are committed to going and your deposit is non-refundable.
+Please note that once you have signed up for this trip and paid your $750 deposit by the June 30th, 2021 deadline, you are committed to going.
+Once we submit the deposits to the outfitter, they are non-refundable, but we will alert you before that happens.
 If you pay a deposit before June 30th, but then find out you have to drop off prior to the June 30th deadline, you will receive your full deposit back minus any potential postage needed to get it to you.

 If the trip is cancelled after we've submitted our full payments, the initial deposits of $750 are non-refundable but any additional payments will be fully refundable.
 This is because the initial deposits are used to book lodgings, who themselves do not provide refunds.
 However, if the trip is cancelled due to lack of enough participants prior to the deposits being submitted, you will receive a full refund of your deposit, minus any postage needed to get it to you.